alexliesenfeld/composer/README.md

 Composer will allow you to change different aspects of your iPlug project in the configuration section.
 This section more or less maps the `config.h` file in regular iPlug projects.
 Please note that `config.h` is automatically generated each time you start your IDE from within Composer.
 It is therefore not part of the `Sources` directory.
 As all other generated files, you will find `config.h` inside the `generated` filter (Visual Studio) inside your IDE.

 ## Feature Roadmap
-This project is in development.
+At this moment, this repository contains a very early version of the project.
 The majority of features is still missing.
 Currently, the following features are scoped for development and will be developed in the following order:

 - [x] Windows support
 - [x] Visual Studio 2019 support